Rokas-159/ekranasV3/modules/buses/USAGE.md

 Usage instructions for parsing bus stop timetables.

 ### File: `/modules/buses/getBusStopInfo.js`
-### `async function getBusStopInfo(stop_id: string): string`
+### `async function getBusStopInfo(stop_ids: Array<string>): Object`

-Returns a JSON string representing an array of buses.
+Returns a JSON object where each field is a stop id.
+The ids are mapped to their corresponding arrays of buses.
-Each entry has four fields:
+Each bus has four fields:
 - `bus_type` (expressbus/bus/trol)
 - `bus_num`
 - `bus_direction`